Dell debuts sweeping new channel programs and investments

 Says Wright: “Dell is strengthening its position as a strategic vendor for the mid-market and enterprise customers, and the channel and technology partners that serve them.

-“Dell is the only vendor that can offer partners end to end offerings from client products through the data centre, including software, services and financing.
+“Dell is the only vendor that can offer partners end to end offerings from client products through the data center, including software, services and financing.

 “Our announcements at Dell World demonstrate that we are making it easier for customers to consume and manage IT with new services, support and financing and that we are executing this partnership with a stronger global channel as the core of our overall go-to-market strategy.”